-What is a Loft Apartment in NYC?
+What Is a Loft Apartment in NYC?
+History, Architecture & Design

 NYC Loft Apartments

-Where are NYC Lofts Located
+Where Are NYC Lofts Located?

-• Manhattan
+Manhattan

 • Tribeca